JessicaFB/Apple-vs-Android-Twitter-NLP/README.md

 ## Methods

-**Data & Model**
+**Data**

 The data used were for single family homes on Zillow from 1/31/1996 through 7/31/2020 (the most current data available at the time of this project).

-These were median home values for the 33rd - 67th percentile of each region.
-The data were seasonaly smoothed by Zillow, however upon decomposition, seasonality was discovered, so a SARIMAX model was used to account for seasonality.
+These were median home values for the 33rd - 67th percentile of each zip code.
+There were 100 total zip codes for the greater metropolitan region of Los Angeles, California.

 !["All Zip Codes"](figures/home_sale_prices.png)

+**Model & Seasonality**

+The data were seasonaly smoothed by Zillow, however upon decomposition, seasonality was discovered, so a SARIMAX model was used to account for seasonality in our time series model.

+Seasonal Decomposition:
 !["Seasonal Decomposition"](figures/seasonal_decomp_LA.png)

 **Parameter Selection**